-Radio Receiver and Aerial
+Radio Receiver and Aerials

-71. Cut a piece of Velcro to fit the bottom of the receiver and attach it to the chassis in the position shown.
+71. Cut and fit two short pieces of Velcro to the bottom of the receiver and to the bottom of the chassis and fit the receiver in the position shown.
+The Velcro should hold the receiver and cushion it from shocks, bangs and vibration.